-When you were abusing drugs and alcohol, sleep was probably the least of your concerns.
-You may have gone several days without much sleep, or you may have had long days where you barely got out of bed.
-Now that you are sober, you must relearn healthy life skills - including sleep.
+Getting enough sleep while one is abusing drugs and alcohol, was probably never a concern.
+You may have gone several days without it, or you may have had long days where you barely got out of bed.
+Once sobriety is the case, people need to relearn healthy life skills, including sleep.
 Don’t underestimate the power of a good night’s rest.
 A poor sleep schedule increases your risk for relapse.

-Below are some easy ways to promote healthy sleep habits and get more rest in early recovery.
+Easy ways to promote healthy sleep habits and get more rest in early recovery

 Establish a consistent schedule